Andy Gollifer MA(RCA) FRSA

 Andy studied architecture at Bristol University and the Royal College of Art.
 He established the practice in 1994, as Gollifer Associates Architects, developing a diverse portfolio of arts, media, public and commercial projects – National Glass Centre, New Islington Bridge and Highcross Development.
-Andy is a visiting lecturer and critic at several UK architectural schools.

 As a culture we can find it easy to separate ourselves and create barriers.
 Developing buildings that encourage use and promote interaction is vital.
 We are interested in creating buildings and spaces that communicate directly, that engage their users and the wider public, revealing and extending the dialogue that is central to design.